-Why is Plumtree’s Mass Teen Fainting on my best 1,000 albums ever list?
+So why is Plumtree’s Mass Teen Fainting on this best 1,000 albums ever thing?

 Don’t let the casual-seeming vibe fool you though – there’s really inventive musicianship going on here, particularly the meshing of unique chord changes and wonderful vocal harmonies on songs like “Only in the Movies” and “The Phone, The Phone.”